OnurCore/CS319Project/README.md

   - Deadline Calendar
   - Instructor and TA information
   - In group peer reviewing
-  - Reviewing other groups works
+  - Reviewing other groups works (Peer review of artifacts)

-Tools
-  - SQL
+  - Grading System
-  - React - Javascript - HTML  -- OR JAVA
-  - Java - C#
-  - Docker - Linux
+  - Analytic tools for Insturors